-This convenient and easy-to-use banking app is the ideal match for today’s spending habits
+This easy-to-use banking app is the ideal match for your spending habits

 Starling Bank is one of a growing group of “challenger banks” looking to simplify how we manage our finances, using modern technology to bring banking into the present.
 Starling aims to help you make the right decisions for both your current spending and future saving.